 Kaveh Jorabchi, Provost’s Distinguished Associate Professor, firstname.lastname@example.org

-Research Interests: Fundamental and applied research in generation, characterization, and reactions of gas phase ions to address chemical measurement challenges in biological, environmental, food, and forensic sciences
+Research Interests: Fundamental and applied research in the generation, characterization, and reactions of gas phase ions to address chemical measurement challenges in biological, environmental, food, and forensic sciences

-Keywords: mass spectrometry, ion mobility spectrometry, chromatography, computational chemistry, data science, sample preparation, scientific instrument design and control
+Keywords: mass spectrometry, ion mobility spectrometry, chromatography, computational chemistry, data science, sample preparation, scientific instrument design, and control

 Miklos Kertesz, Professor, email@example.com

 Research Interests: Applied quantum chemistry for conducting organic materials, conjugated polymers, theory of nanotube and conjugated polymer actuation, novel forms of aromatic π-electron conjugation, π-stacking interactions, structure-spectrum relationships.
-Development of methods for the calculation of the electronic structures of polymers, vibrational spectroscopy of polymers.
+Development of methods for the calculation of the electronic structures of polymers, and vibrational spectroscopy of polymers.
 Unusual chemical bonds.

 Karah Knope, Provost’s Distinguished Associate Professor, firstname.lastname@example.org

 Research Interests: Our group is interested in the synthesis and structural chemistry of inorganic materials that address fundamental challenges in the areas of energy, the environment, and sustainability.

 Keywords: Inorganic, synthesis, Structural Chemistry, luminescence, bismuth, f-block chemistry, nuclear, heavy element chemistry